Let’s begin with two basic laws of life:

 3) Improve Yourself

 We feel good knowing that we’re making progress toward being a better person.

 So seek ways to improve.

-If it helps, write a list of improvements.
-Then choose one simple thing that you can do to advance one easy improvement.
+If it helps, write a list of improvements that you want to make.
+Then choose one simple action that you can do to advance one easy improvement.

 Most people find it easier to make small changes.